kyma-project/kyma/docs/operation-guides/config-07-kiali-grafana.md

 ---
-title: Set up Kiali and Grafana
+title: Access and Expose Kiali and Grafana
 type: Configuration
 ---